St. Louis County executive calls for firing of auditor

-CLAYTON, Mo. – St. Louis County Executive Steve Stenger is urging the County Council to fire County Auditor Mark Tucker.
+CLAYTON, Mo.
+(AP) _ St. Louis County Executive Steve Stenger is urging the County Council to fire County Auditor Mark Tucker.

 Stenger's office on Tuesday released a letter from Stenger to County Council Chairman Sam Page, citing a news report from last week that Tucker owes nearly $100,000 in federal taxes.
 Stenger also questioned why Tucker was hired in the first place, saying he had not previous accounting experience.